andrefaraujo/videosearch/bloom_filters/README.md

 # Query-by-Image Video Retrieval Using Bloom Filters

-This directory contain code for the Bloom Filter technique developed in our paper ["Large-Scale Query-by-Image Video Retrieval Using Bloom Filters"](https://arxiv.org/abs/1604.07939).
+This directory contains code for the Bloom Filter technique developed in our paper ["Large-Scale Query-by-Image Video Retrieval Using Bloom Filters"](https://arxiv.org/abs/1604.07939).

 Please follow the instructions below -- if any questions/issues arise, feel free to reach out.